CZ26/CZ-HP/publication.md

 Li, Xinyue, Carlos Toshinori Ishi, **Changzeng Fu**, and Ryoko Hayashi.
 "Prosodic and Voice Quality Analyses of Filled Pauses in Japanese Spontaneous Conversation by Chinese learners and Japanese Native Speakers."
 Proc.
 Speech Prosody 2022 (2022): 550-554.

+Li, Yuanchao, Koji Inoue, Leimin Tian, **Changzeng Fu**, Carlos Toshinori Ishi, Hiroshi Ishiguro, Tatsuya Kawahara, and Catherine Lai.
+"I Know Your Feelings Before You Do: Predicting Future Affective Reactions in Human-Computer Dialogue."
+In Extended Abstracts of the 2023 CHI Conference on Human Factors in Computing Systems, pp. 1-7.
+2023.
+(EI)

 ## Miscellaneous